 Must file FAFSA annually by May 1.
-The Pennsylvania Higher Education Assistance Agency (PHEAA) sends student eligibility notices.
+The Pennsylvania Higher Education Assistance Agency (PHEAA) communicates with students via GrantUs.
+Students must set up their GrantUS account to manage their eligibility for PHEAA administered aid programs.
+Visit pheea.org/studentaid for more information.